berensp/berensp.github.io/_recipes/burger.md

   <li><input type="checkbox"/>ketchup, mustard, mayo, relish</li>
 </ul>

-[^1]: @Dad always used the Worcestershire sauce, so I don't skip it.
-1 lb. recipe for four patties.
-[^2]: When the kids were a little younger I did Hawaiian buns/mini sweet rolls and then make smaller patties for sliders.

 ## Instructions
 1. Preheat the grill to 375°F (medium-high)... or your cast iron skillet to sizzling hot.
 2. Sprinkle ingredients evenly across beef.
 Mix until they are just combined[^3]